i18next/i18next-parser/README.md

 [![NPM](https://nodei.co/npm/i18next-parser.png?downloads=true&stars=true)](https://www.npmjs.com/package/i18next-parser)

 When translating an application, maintaining the translation catalog by hand is painful.
-This package automates this process.
+This package parses your code and automates this process.

+If you want to make this process even less painful, I invite you to check [Locize](https://locize.com/).
+And if you use this package and like it, supporting me on [Patreon](https://www.patreon.com/karelledru) would mean a great deal! (disclamer: Locize is supporting this project on Patreon).

 ## Features